BryceAudio/UnityAutoQ/README.md

 2. Create a new short text question at the beginning or end - we'll call it ID.
 You could also put this in a seperate section
    Note: Do not allow users to skip this section if you create one, forms will not record the ID.

-3. Go to the top and click the three dots icon, then click 'Get pre-filled link'
+3. Go to the top and click the three dots icon, then click 'Get pre-filled link'.

-4. Find the ID question and put anything in the text box.
-Click 'Get Link' then copy it. you will get this: forms/d/e/1FAIpQLSfutmvWX2NzKnRHnjO4H8R4_Zat_tISDhEK5cZL3BkkNi-bZg/viewform?usp=pp_url&entry.315461126=THIS
+4. Find the ID question and put anything in the text box, I put 'THIS'.
+Click 'Get Link' then copy it. you will get this: forms/d/e/1FAIpQLSfutmvWX2NzKnRHnjO4H8R4_Zat_tISDhEK5cZL3BkkNi-bZg/viewform?usp=pp_url&entry.315461126=**THIS**

 5. This is your URL.
 Delete everything after the equals sign, this is where you put what you'll pre-populate the answer with